SammyShaw/SammyShaw.github.io/_posts/_2024-10-11-predicting-customer-loyalty.md

 <br>
 ##### Feature Selection

-Feature Selection is the process used to select the input variables that are most important to your Machine Learning task.
-It can be a very important addition or at least, consideration, in certain scenarios.
-The potential benefits of Feature Selection are:

-* **Improved Model Accuracy** - eliminating noise can help true relationships stand out
-* **Lower Computational Cost** - our model becomes faster to train, and faster to make predictions
-* **Explainability** - understanding & explaining outputs for stakeholder & customers becomes much easier

-There are many, many ways to apply Feature Selection.
-These range from simple methods such as a *Correlation Matrix* showing variable relationships, to *Univariate Testing* which helps us understand statistical relationships between variables, and then to even more powerful approaches like *Recursive Feature Elimination (RFE)* which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.
+In our data, we are only dealing with 8 independent variables, and because prediction accuracy is our goal, we might safely test all of our models with all inputs.
+But Feature Selection should be included as a matter of methodological rigor.
+Feature Selection can help us **improve model accuracy** if there is "noise" and/or multicolinearity among input variables.
+For Big Data analysis, selecting the right features can also help train models more **efficiently.** But my favorite reason is that Feature Selection helps us to interpret and explain what models are doing.
+Although in this project we're aiming for predictive accuracy over **parsimony,** at a human level we tell stories with data one variable at a time.

-For our task we applied a variation of Reursive Feature Elimination called *Recursive Feature Elimination With Cross Validation (RFECV)* where we split the data into many "chunks" and iteratively trains & validates models on each "chunk" seperately.
+In this project, we'll use a method called *Recursive Feature Elimination With Cross Validation (RFECV)* which starts with all input variables in a model, and then iteratively removes those with the weakest relationships with the output variable.
+To cross-validate, we then split the data into many "chunks" and iteratively trains & validates models on each "chunk" seperately.
 This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models was.
 From the suite of model scenarios that are created, the algorithm can determine which provided the best accuracy, and thus can infer the best set of input variables to use!
+RFECV is easily carried out using scikitlearn, and follows the same coding structure as other functions, so for all that is going on under the hood, it is rather convienient and easy to perform.

 <br>
 ```python